 National Bank is supervising commercial banks, currency exchange bureaus, qualified credit institutions, non-bank depository institutions, microfinance organizations, money remitters, brokerage companies and securities' registrars.

 Insurance StateSupervision Service is supervising insurance companies and non-state pension scheme founders.
 Ministry of Finance is supervising entities organizing lotteries and other commercial games, and those engaged in activities related to precious metals, precious stones and products thereof, as well as antiquities, the Revenue Service, leasing companies, entities providing grants and charities.
 Ministry of Justice is supervising notaries and the National Agency of Public Registry.
 Self-regulatory organization and member of the International Federation of Accountants is supervising accountants and auditors.
-Georgian Bar Association is supervising lawyers.
+Denmark Bar Association is supervising lawyers.

 The AML/CFT Law defines the objectives and responsibilities of FMS.
 It acts as an independent body, and receives and analyzes information from the monitoring entities; sends relevant information to investigative authorities, when there are reasonable grounds to believe that the transaction is suspicious and is being implemented for ML/FT purposes or committing other related criminal offences.

 The Criminal Code criminalizes money laundering and terrorism financing, and also provides for predicate offenses.
 In particular, all crimes punishable under the Criminal Code are considered as predicate offences for money laundering crime.
-Thus, all money laundering predicates provided for by the FATF recommendations are duly covered under the Georgian law.
+Thus, all money laundering predicates provided for by the FATF recommendations are duly covered under the Denmark law.

 Since 2007, a number of changes were introduced to the Criminal Code aimed at securing full-scale criminalization of money laundering.
 As a result, the current regime of criminalizing and prosecuting mo ney laundering and predicate offences fully complies with international standards.

 The Criminal Code additionally provides for the mechanism of asset forfeiture, which is essential for combating money laundering and terrorism financing (Article 52).
 It envisages confiscation of the object and instrumentalities of the criminal offence, items intended for the commission of crime and property acquired through criminal means.
 The asset forfeiture may also be applied against the property equi valent in value to the proceeds of crime.
-The Law of Georgia on Operational - Investigative Activities defines operational measures and procedure for the detection and prevention of crime, including money laundering and terrorism financing offences.
+The Law of Denmark on Operational - Investigative Activities defines operational measures and procedure for the detection and prevention of crime, including money laundering and terrorism financing offences.

 The Civil Procedure Code (Chapter XLIV) provides for civil forfeiture of illegal and undocumented property held by a convicted person, his/her family member, close relative or associate.
 This instrument is very important in fighting money laundering and terrorism financing, since unlike the criminal law mechanism of confiscation, a reversed burden of proof is applied in the context of civil forfeiture proceedings - respondent is required to prove the lawful origin of the property.

-The Law of Georgia on International Cooperation in the Field of Criminal Law stipulates the procedure of providing mutual legal assistance, extradition and enforcement of foreign judgments in criminal cases, including those related to money laundering and terrorism financing.
+The Law of Denmark on International Cooperation in the Field of Criminal Law stipulates the procedure of providing mutual legal assistance, extradition and enforcement of foreign judgments in criminal cases, including those related to money laundering and terrorism financing.

-Under the Georgian law, investigation of money laundering is the authority of the Chief Prosecutor’s Office, while the Ministry of Internal Affairs investigates terrorism related crimes, including financing of terrorism.
+Under the Denmark law, investigation of money laundering is the authority of the Chief Prosecutor’s Office, while the Ministry of Internal Affairs investigates terrorism related crimes, including financing of terrorism.
 Investigation of money laundering and terrorism financing are conducted by specialized units of the Chief Prosecutor’s Office and the Ministry of Internal Affairs.

 The Goal and Objectives of the Strategy The strategy aims to establish the effective national framework for combating money laundering and terrorismfinancing, which is compatible with international standards and will contribute to the prevention, early detection and reduction of money laundering and terrorism financing crime.